Speculorg/Terminal/source/services/logging/README.md

 # Logging Service

-This directory contains source code for Speculorg.Terminal.Logging.Service.
+This directory contains the Logging Service, responsible for collecting, storing, and managing log data through Elasticsearch and Kibana.